AndreiD/ethereum_tx_queue/README.md

 # Ethereum Tx Queue

 The Ethereum Tx Queue is a small utility that allows you to queue transactions to be sent sequentially to an Ethereum RPC endpoint.
 It provides a simple way to retry failed transactions, and saves successful transactions and errors in separate log files.

+It has disk persistance by boltdb and will continue to process if the server is shutdown while the queue has elements.

+Attention: if the server is down, it won't receive requests to enqueue new transactions, to address this some google pub/sub / AWS SQS or some other mechanism should be used, but there's no reason why would the server go down ...right? :)

 ### Configuration